 All employees and volunteers will be made aware of the provisions of this policy.

 Services, when available, will be offered to all members of the community strictly on a first come, first served basis.

-All recruitment literature, descriptions and specifications for posts/roles will include only requirements that are necessary and justifiable for the effective performance of the job/
+All recruitment literature, descriptions and specifications for posts/roles will include only requirements that are necessary and justifiable for the effective performance of the job/task.

 All selection will only be on the basis of defined criteria and the applicant’s suitability for the job/role.
 Where it is necessary to ask questions relating to personal circumstances, these will be related purely to job requirements/role descriptions and asked to all candidates.

 The Trust will allocate duties between volunteers/employees only on the basis of an individual’s suitabilities for the task and taking into account the exigencies of the service.

 All employees/volunteers will be considered solely on their merits for career/role development, training and promotion with equal opportunities for all.